openhab/openhab-android/docs/USAGE.md

 ### UI command Item

 Similar to the [UI command Item in Main UI](https://next.openhab.org/docs/mainui/about.html#ui-command-item) you can use an Item to control the Sitemaps.
-All commands except `popup:` is supported by the app.
+All commands except `popup:` are supported by the app.

 ## Multi server support